Arkansas Home Buyer Budget Guide

 Your real monthly payment is more than principal and interest

-One of the biggest mistakes buyers make is focusing too much on the list price and not enough on the full monthly payment.
+One of the biggest mistakes buyers make is focusing too much on list price and not enough on the full monthly payment.
 The home may look affordable until you add taxes, insurance, HOA dues if applicable, utilities, and ongoing upkeep.
 That is why your payment comfort zone matters more than the price tag alone.

 A smart buyer thinks in monthly terms first, then backs into a price range.
 That helps you stay grounded when listings start pulling your attention higher than your real comfort level.
-If you are still building your budget, the Central Arkansas Cost of Living Breakdown is a useful companion read.

 What to include in your monthly number